-In this work, we propose Surface-Guided GANs that utilize Continuous Surface Embeddings (CSE) \cite{neverova2020cse} to guide the generator with pixel-to-surface correspondences.
-The compact, high-fidelity and continuous representation of CSE excels for human synthesis, as it allows for simple modeling choices without compromising fine-grained details.
-This is in contrast to previously adapted conditional representations (\eg DensePose \cite{Guler_2018} or segmentation maps), where it is not clear how to perform simple operations (\eg downsampling) or how to handle border conditions with semantic-based representations.
-These operations are straightforward with CSE.
+In this work, we propose \emph{Surface-guided GANs} that utilize Continuous Surface Embeddings (CSE) \cite{neverova2020cse} to guide the generator with pixel-to-surface correspondences.
+The compact, high-fidelity, and continuous representation of CSE excels for synthesizing human figures, as it allows for simple modeling choices without compromising fine-grained details.
+We show that surface guidance significantly improves image quality, whereas current state-of-the-art GANs struggle with generating human figures without it.

-Our contributions address the challenge of efficiently utilizing the powerful CSE representation for human synthesis and can be summarized into three points.